-Opportunities to connect and engage with past customers
+They present opportunities to connect and engage with past customers.

 The ability to personalize offers represents a ready-made opportunity for retailers to give consumers what they want – as long as these offers are relevant.
 Although some consumers are uncomfortable about the idea of retailers tracking their shopping behaviors, most still welcome personalized offers based on their shopping history.
 Their reasons vary.
 Here's a sampling of responses:

 - "I like coupons for products I've purchased, but not comparable products."